michelcrypt4d4mus/pdfalyzer/CONTRIBUTING.md

 # Run only the slow tests:
 pytest -m slow --slow:
 ```
+See [pytest's official docs](https://docs.pytest.org/en/7.1.x/how-to/usage.html) for other instantiation options.

+You must have `pdf-parser.py` installed to run a few of the tests.
+You can get it by running `pdfalyzer_install_pdf_parser` (or you can just [download it manually](https://raw.githubusercontent.com/DidierStevens/DidierStevensSuite/master/pdf-parser-py) and place it in a `pdfalyzer/pfd_tools/` directory).

 If you make changes to the output for a test fixture you may need to update the recorded fixture files in [`tests/fixtures/rendered/`](tests/fixtures/rendered/), which you can do like this: